 The Brazil side of Iguacu Falls can be seen fairly easily by using public transportation and will take about 30-35 minutes to reach the park entrance from the main part of the city.
 The primary bus terminal (called the Urban Terminal) is located near the intersection of Av.
 JK and Av.
 Republica Argentina – about a 20-25 minute brisk walk from the Hostel Bambu (as mentioned above).
 There are also several bus stops located near the hostel and around town.
 Enter the front of the buses and pay the fees to the attendant (unlike many bus systems there is a specific person on hand to give change).

 Supposedly only 20% of the viewable falls can be seen from the Brazil side – however this small percentage (compared to the Argentina side) is certainly extremely impressive.
 The park entrance is located mere minutes from the main airport.
-Purchase your tickets here; as of mid 2009 the price per person is about $11 US dollars.
-There is the paved path above the falls that wanders for about 2 km with viewing platforms and pullouts strategically located along various parts of the falls.
-After seeing the falls from above the path actually crosses the water in between levels of the falls so you are standing right in the middle of the water and with the falls thundering down nearby, you most certainly will get wet.
-The highlight of the falls on this side is the U-shaped section at the upper part of trail – this is among the most massive parts of the Iguazu falls.
+Purchase your tickets here; as of mid 2020 the price per person is about $16 US dollars.
+A paved path is located above the falls which wanders for about 2 km with viewing platforms and pullouts strategically located along various parts of the falls.
+After seeing the falls from above, the path actually crosses the water in between levels of the falls so you are standing right in the middle of the water and with the falls thundering down nearby, you most certainly will get wet.
+The highlight of the falls on this side is the u-shaped section at the upper part of trail – this is among the most massive parts of the Iguazu Falls.
 There are also several viewing platforms next to this section as well as a well-stocked gift shop.

 Boat rides up the river and into the falls can be arranged from both sides of the falls – but note that it is cheaper to arrange the boat rides from the Argentina side.
 These boats typically seat around 20-30 people and it is guaranteed you will get soaked.
 Think Splash Mountain at Disneyland and then triple the wetness!